avanderg/Payment/README.md

 # Payment
-A small program for calculating individual contributions to group grocery and restaurant bills
+A small program for calculating individual contributions to group grocery and restaurant bills.
+Run Groceries.py for groceries and Restaurant.py for a restaurant bill.